 Materials: Cupcake Conundrum handout

-1. Facilitator asks students if any of them have gone trick-or-treating.
+1. Ask students if any of them have gone trick-or-treating.

 a.
-Some students may not celebrate Halloween, so Facilitator can say something like “Or can anyone tell me what their favorite dessert is?”
+Some students may not celebrate Halloween, say something like “Or can anyone tell me what their favorite dessert is?”

-2. Facilitator then says, “You dig through your bag because you want your favorite candy to satisfy your craving.
+2. Say, “You dig through your bag because you want your favorite candy to satisfy your craving.
 You find it and then keep eating it.
 You eat so much candy your stomach hurts.
 Sometimes we call that, “too much of a good thing.”
 Well, eczema can sort of be thought of in the same way.”

 a.
 We all have something called an immune system that works to protect us from bad stuff, like germs and sicknesses—which is a good thing.